 - Create an empty database for a validation import.

-If the source database uses a non-default character set or collation, create the target with matching values before the import.
+If the source database uses a non-default character set or collation, create the target database with matching values before the import.

 - Import the schema dump into the empty database.

-$ mysql --user=root --password appdb_schema < /root/sg-work/backups/mysql/appdb-schema.sql Enter password:
+$ mariadb --user=root --password appdb_schema < /root/sg-work/backups/mysql/appdb-schema.sql Enter password:

 Importing into the wrong database name can create or replace objects in an unintended schema, and dumps that contain DEFINER clauses can fail with ERROR 1449 (HY000) when the referenced account does not exist on the target server.